ihe-k/Cognitive_AI_Triage/README.md

 # Resource Allocation using Multimodal AI with Misinformation Mitigation in Healthcare
 This project presents a comprehensive multimodal AI framework designed to predict mental health severity, particularly in the context of Alzheimer's disease, by leveraging diverse data sources:

-* Neuroimaging: Structural and functional data from MRI and PET scans
+* Neuroimaging: Structural and functional data from MRI scans
 * Vocal Biomarkers: Audio features (e.g., MFCCs) capturing speech characteristics correlated with cognitive decline
-* Physiological & Behavioural Signals: Including gaze patterns, body pose, breathing rate, heart rate, and motor tapping
+* Physiological & Behavioural Signals: Including  breathing rate, heart rate and motor tapping
 * Clinical Scores: Such as PHQ scores, indicating depression and mood-related symptoms

 These multimodal inputs are used to train a predictive model that estimates cognitive severity, supporting early intervention and optimised care.